-Justice 101 — Join us each month as we dive into some of the most pressing issues in criminal justice today, through a historical lens and with a focus on civic education.
+Justice 101 — Powered by the Eastern State Center for Justice Education, Justice 101 is a discussion series that dives into some of the most pressing issues in criminal justice today, through a historical lens and with a focus on civic education.
 Each program includes interactive online or in-person elements, expert voices, and opportunities for community dialogue.

 Wednesday, December 10, 2025